 You need to remember that even if the weather is to blame for a car accident in Seattle, you are still most likely going to be liable for hitting another vehicle.
 I know we all think we are confident drivers, but you need to drive as weather conditions will permit.

 Seattle Car Accident Attorneys

-If you were the victim in a car accident, contact experienced personal injury law firm Davis Law Group.
-Attorney Chris Davis has represented accident victims for nearly 20 years.
+If you were the victim in a car accident, contact the experienced personal injury lawyers at Davis Law Group.
+Attorney Chris Davis has represented accident victims for over 25 years.
 Call (206) 727-4000 to schedule a free no obligation consultation today.